-This details the impact that our Pupil Premium activity had on our pupils in the 2020 to 2021 academic year.
+This details the impact that our Pupil Premium activity had on our pupils in the 2021 to 2022 academic year.

-Internal assessments, including Comparative Judgement for Writing, which link to national samples of similar pupils in the Year 2020-21 provided specific data on the attainment of the disadvantaged pupils in Years 1-6.
-It showed that, as an average across the year groups, Pupil Premium children achieved 33% lower than Non Pupil Premium pupils.
-This therefore gave a firm indication that previous successes in reducing the gap had been exacerbated by current circumstances (Covid-19).
+Internal assessments, including Comparative Judgement for Writing, which link to national samples of similar pupils in the Year 2021-22 provided specific data on the attainment of the disadvantaged pupils in Years 1-6.
+It showed that, as an average across the year groups, Pupil Premium children achieved on average 33% lower than Non Pupil Premium pupils.
+This therefore gave a firm indication that previous successes in reducing the gap had been exacerbated by the Covid-19 disruptions.
 Other assessments, although internally run, indicated a similar gap.
 As a result of this, specialist training on supporting and raising the attainment of disadvantaged pupils was given to staff and a new register created to monitor and support disadvantaged pupils at the Academy.
 The impact of this was that staff had more definitive ways for supporting disadvantaged pupils in their classrooms and the information about what worked best for supporting them could be transferred across year groups as transition points occur.